starship/starship/docs/advanced-config/README.md

 function blastoff(){
     echo "🚀"
 }
-trap blastoff DEBUG     # Trap DEBUG *before* starship eval $(starship init bash)
+trap blastoff DEBUG     # Trap DEBUG *before* running starship eval $(starship init bash)
 ```

 ## Change Window Title

 Some shell prompts will automatically change the window title for you (e.g. to
 reflect your working directory).
+Fish even does it by default.
-Starship does not do this, but it's fairly
-straightforward to add a config for it yourself.
+Starship does not do this, but it's fairly straightforward to add this
+functionality to `bash` or `zsh`.

 First, define a window title change function (identical in bash and zsh):